Peak District Yoga & Nutrition Retreat

 Here is what one of the dinners looked like during the November 2022 retreat:

-Starter: burrata - cucumber water - tomato - preserved wild garlic seed
+Starter: burrata - cucumber water - tomato - lacto-fermented wild garlic seed

 Main: pan-roasted celeriac - charred red pepper sauce - seasonal greens - crispy anya potato